Xilinx/RecoNIC/README.md

 *[program_fpga.sh](scripts/program_fpga.sh)* is a bash script used to program FPGA either with *.bit or *.mcs file.
 In order to use the script, you have to first get the PCIe BDF number and FPGA target device ID/name.
 You can obtain the FPGA target device name from "Open New Target" under "Open Hardware Manager" of "PROGRAM AND DEBUG" in Vivado GUI.
 Or you can use this command
 ```
 $ echo 'open_hw_manager; connect_hw_server -allow_non_jtag; puts [get_hw_targets]' > temp.tcl && vivado -nolog -nojournal -mode batch -source temp.tcl | grep 'xilinx_tcf/Xilinx/' && rm temp.tcl
-localhost:3121/xilinx_tcf/Xilinx/21770433G01YA
+localhost:3121/xilinx_tcf/Xilinx/12345678A01BC
 ```
-In this case, the FPGA target device ID/name is "21770433G01YA".
+In this case, the FPGA target device ID/name is "12345678A01BC".

-If your jtag cable for programming is connected to other remote host, then you need to provide IP address or hostname of that remote machine as well.
+If your jtag cable for programming is connected to the other remote host, then you need to provide IP address or hostname of that remote machine as well.
+To get the target device ID/name in this case, you can add *connect_hw_server -url $remote_host:3121 -allow_non_jtag;* in the above command, where $remote_host is IP address or hostname of your remote machine.

+The below commands show how to use *program_fpga.sh* to download bitstream on an FPGA board.
 ```
 $ cd scripts
 $ ./program_fpga.sh